Calculator

 years

-The calculator shows what your loan looks like after this selected period.
+The calculator makes clear what your loan looks like after this selected period.

 $